hsgdhehdhdh/python-clicker-game/README.md

 # Python clicker game v1.0
 # ---------------------------------How to use:--------------------------------
-1. First, open the "Resolutions" folder, then open "index.html" in your browser,
+1. First, open the "Resolutions" folder, then the "Screen resolution checker" folder, then open "index.html" in your browser,
-2. Second, click the button that says "Check resolution", it should it tell you your device resolution, remember that resolution,
+2. Second, click the button that says "Check resolution", it should it display your device resolution below the button, remember that number
-3. Close the browser tab, go back to you file explorer,
+3. Close the browser tab, go back to your file explorer,
 4. Then go back to Resolutions folder,
 5. Then open the folder that's name is your resolution you got from index.html earlier,
 6. And lastly, open "Main.py"